What is Chroming?

 Sudden sniffing death syndrome happens when someone goes into cardiac arrest or heart failure after abusing inhalants.
 This can happen after just one use by an otherwise healthy person.

 Tommie-Lee's heartbroken grandmother, Tina Burns, shared, "Tommie-Lee went into cardiac arrest immediately and died right there and then.
-The hospital did everything to try and bring him back but nothing worked.
+The hospital did everything to try to bring him back, but nothing worked.
 He was gone."
 She added, "He had a heart of gold just like his dad.
 Our family is utterly devastated."
 She further pledged in a Facebook post: "I will make sure to the best of my ability that your name and your beautiful face will become the reason that other children's lives will be saved and other families don't have to suffer this deep, deep hurt."

-Another heart-wrenching account that proves the lethal effects of chroming is the story of Esra Haynes, a 13-year-old girl from Australia who died from chroming deodorant.
+Another heart-wrenching account that proves the lethal effects of chroming, is the story of Esra Haynes, a 13-year-old girl from Australia who died from chroming deodorant.
 Esra was a fitness enthusiast and one of the leading members of a competing aerobics team in Melbourne.
 Sadly, her fitness and athletic prowess didn’t save her from the ravages of chroming.

 Esra went on an overnight with friends.
 In the middle of the night, her parents got a call that their daughter needed immediate medical attention.
 She had suffered from a cardiac arrest after trying the chroming trend with her friends.